Mectr0/BloodFlowOld/SenseiPersonal.md

 # Building SENSEI on a personnal computer

-1. Clone the repo in the home directory: `git clone https://gitlab.kitware.com/sensei/sensei.git src`
+1. Clone the repo in the home directory: `git clone https://gitlab.kitware.com/sensei/sensei.git`

 2. If you don't have cmake, ccmake, and make, install them.